CASIA-IVA-Lab/AnomalyGPT/README.md

 ### Acknowledgments:

+We borrow some codes from

-This repo benefits from [PandaGPT](https://github.com/yxuansu/PandaGPT), [APRIL-GAN](https://github.com/ByChelsea/VAND-APRIL-GAN), and [WinCLIP](https://arxiv.org/abs/2303.14814).
+This repo benefits from [PandaGPT](https://github.com/yxuansu/PandaGPT), [WinCLIP](https://arxiv.org/abs/2303.14814), and [APRIL-GAN](https://github.com/ByChelsea/VAND-APRIL-GAN).
 Thanks for their wonderful works!